HimesGroup/BMIN503_Final_Project/README.md

 1. Final_project_data.xlsx - Two data sets (clinical and outcome) used in this project.
-2. Final_project_Dong.rmd - The main file of final project with code and results.
+2. final_project_Dong.rmd - The main file of final project with code and results.
-3. Final_project_Dong.html - The html version of the final report.
+3. final_project_Dong.html - The html version of the final report.